-At the commencement of a lease, the Town initially measures the lease liability at the present value of payments expected to be made during the lease term.
-Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on a straight-line basis over its useful life.
+The lease/subscription asset is initially measured as the initial amount of the lease/subscription liability, adjusted for payments made at or before the commencement date, plus certain initial direct costs.
+Subsequently, the lease/subscription asset is amortized on a straight-line basis over its useful life.

-Key estimates and judgments related to leases include:
+Key estimates and judgments related to leases and subscriptions include:

-Discount Rate The Town uses the interest rate charged by the lessor as the discount rate to discount the expected lease payments to the present value.
-When the interest rate charged by the lessor is not provided, the Town generally uses its estimated incremental borrowing rate as the discount rate for leases.
-Lease Term The lease term includes the noncancellable period of the lease.
-Lease Payments Lease payments included in the measurement of the lease liability are composed of fixed payments and any purchase option price that the Town is reasonably certain to exercise.
+Discount rate The Town uses the interest rate charged by the lessor/subscription vendor as the discount rate to discount the expected payments to the present value.
+When the interest rate charged is not provided, the Town generally uses its estimated incremental borrowing rate as the discount rate.
+Term The lease/subscription term includes the noncancellable period of the lease/agreement.
+Payments Lease/subscription payments included in the measurement of the liability are composed of fixed payments and any purchase option price that the Town is reasonably certain to exercise.

-The Town monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.
+The Town monitors changes in circumstances that would require a remeasurement of its lease or subscriptions and will remeasure the lease/subscription asset and liability if certain changes occur that are expected to significantly affect the amount of the lease/subscription liability.

-Lease assets are reported with other capital assets and lease liabilities are reported with long-term debt on the statement of net position.
+Lease/subscription assets are reported with other capital assets and lease/subscription liabilities are reported with long-term debt on the statement of net position.